emiliezyy9425-glitch/ai-trading-v2/README.md

 2. **Compute indicators** – derive RSI, MACD, Bollinger Bands, Fibonacci levels, volume signals, and other features via `indicators.py` for 1h/4h/1d windows.
 3. **Generate model inputs** – align the live features to the `FEATURE_NAMES` schema used during training.
 4. **Predict with multiple models** – `ml_predictor.predict_with_all_models` loads Random Forest, XGBoost, LightGBM, LSTM, PPO, and a small Transformer model.
 Use `ml_predictor.predict_with_all_models_for_tickers` to score several tickers in one call while reusing the cached model instances.
-5. **Independent model decision** – `ml_predictor.independent_model_decisions` evaluates each model separately and triggers any whose confidence beats its own threshold (LSTM 0.985, Transformer 0.982, XGBoost 0.78, LightGBM 0.76, PPO 0.85, RandomForest 0.80).
-The first triggered model in priority order drives the trade when multiple agree; otherwise the agent holds.
+5. **Ultimate decision** – `ml_predictor.independent_model_decisions` now delegates to a DeepSeq-first policy: when both LSTM (≥0.96) and Transformer (≥0.985) align, the "DEEPSEQ_NUCLEAR" signal executes immediately.
+Otherwise the agent looks for a unanimous "TRIPLE_TREE_NUCLEAR" vote from RandomForest/XGBoost/LightGBM, falls back to a confident RandomForest solo read, and only then uses PPO as a rare tie-breaker.
 6. **Execute trades** – `tsla_ai_master_final_ready.py` submits orders through Interactive Brokers, applying position sizing, stop orders, and risk checks.
 7. **Log results** – each executed trade is appended to `data/trade_log.csv` alongside the feature snapshot and metadata for later analysis.
 8. **Self-learn and retrain** – `self_learn.py` labels past trades with future returns and trains updated models in `models/`. `auto_train.py` can watch `data/historical_data.csv` and trigger retraining when new data arrives.